hoeghh/CentOS66_JBoss711/README.md

 docker run -d -p 8080:8080 -p 9990:9990 jboss7
 ```

-The -d option will tell docker to run the image in the background.
+The -d option will tell docker to run the container in the background.

 You can find the id of the container by running the following command, once the container has started.
 ```